Setting up Alerts

 - when an article is cited (citation alerts)

 - when new articles are published that match a saved search (search results alerts)

-Your Academic Liaison Librarian can help you do the best searches on the best databases or journal/s for your topic.
+The Teaching and Learning Team can help you do the best searches on the best databases or journal/s for your topic.

 Set up an alert: